datts68/cert-tools/README.md

 ### 1. create_v2_issuer.py

-Generate a JSON issuer identity file with `"python create_v2_issuer.py -c conf-ini -o issuer.json"`.
+Generate a JSON issuer identity file with `"python create_v2_issuer.py -c conf.ini -o issuer.json"`.
 The conf.ini is the same that you are using to generate the certificate template, and to instantiate the certificates.

 The previous step will generate a JSON file identifying the issuer, that has to be saved in the exact location that you are declaring in the conf.ini file: